by William Worthington Fowler, 1877

 No portion of our country has been the scene of more romantic and dangerous adventures than that region described under the broad and vague term the “Southwest.”
-Texas, New Mexico, and Arizona, are vast, remote, and varied fields with which danger and hardship, wonder and mystery are ever associated.
+Texas, New Mexico, and Arizona are vast, remote, and varied fields with which danger and hardship, wonder, and mystery are ever associated.
 The country itself embraces great contrarieties of scenery and topography — the rich farm, the expansive cattle ranch, the broad lonely prairie watered by majestic rivers, the barren desert, the lofty plateau, the secluded mining settlement, and vast mountain ranges furrowed by torrents into black canyons where sands of gold lie heaped in inaccessible, useless riches.

 The forms of human society are almost equally diverse.
-Strange and mysterious tribes, each with different characteristics, here live side by side.
+Strange and mysterious tribes, each with different characteristics, live side by side.

 Vile mongrel breeds of men multiply to astonish the ethnologist and the moralist.
-Here roam theComanche and the Apache, the most remorseless and bloodthirsty of all the North American aboriginal tribes.
-Mexican bandits traverse the plains and lurk in the mountain passes, and American outlaws and desperadoes here find a refuge from justice.
+The Comanche and the Apache roam, the most remorseless and bloodthirsty of all the North American aboriginal tribes.
+Mexican bandits traverse the plains and lurk in the mountain passes, and American outlaws and desperadoes here find refuge from justice.

-They made rapid and comfortable progress through the valley of the Red River, and in two weeks reached the edge of the “Staked Plain,” which they now made preparations to cross, for the difficulties and dangers of the route were not unknown to them.
+They made rapid and comfortable progress through the valley of the Red River, and in two weeks, reached the edge of the “Staked Plain,” which they now made preparations to cross, for the difficulties and dangers of the route were not unknown to them.